antaldaniel/dataandlyrics/content/project/listen-local/index.md

 * Participation for artists and music venues is **free** in the experiment.
 In 2020, we would like to find a viable business model that keeps this tool a good value for money for anybody in the independent music scenes.

-* We are asking labels, publishers, talent managers to contribute to our experimental budget on a crowdsourcing basis.
-We ask for a nominal contribution from as little as 10-1000 euros on a voluntary basis.
-In return.
-We hope to develop a tool that can make the work of independent labels and publishers easier.
-Any extra funding will be spent on the project at cost.
+* We are asking labels, publishers, talent managers to contribute to our experimental budget on a crowdsourcing basis at a later stage, if they will continue to use this service in 2021.
+Currently our experiment is free.  *Signing up for artists, labels, talent managers* [above](#signup).